Joseph W. Tkach

 Joseph W. Tkach (/təˈkɒtʃ/; March 16, 1927 – September 23, 1995) was the appointed successor of Herbert W. Armstrong, founder of the Worldwide Church of God.
-Tkach became President and Pastor General of the church upon the death of Armstrong in 1986.
+Tkach became president and pastor general of the church upon the death of Armstrong in 1986.
 Tkach spearheaded a major doctrinal transformation of the Worldwide Church of God, abandoning Armstrong's unconventional doctrines and bringing the church into accord with orthodox evangelical Christianity.
 His son, Joseph Tkach Jr., continued his work and in 1997 the Worldwide Church of God became a member of the National Association of Evangelicals.

 During Tkach's tenure, the changes that he implemented stirred intense controversy and internal dissent among the majority who continued to follow Armstrong's theology.
 The dissenters labeled the changes as heresy and most left to form new church organizations.
 Within the mainstream, Protestant community, some hailed Tkach's reforms, which brought a church from the extreme fringes to modern orthodoxy, as unprecedented.

 Background

 He was born March 16, 1927, in Chicago, the youngest of five children and the only son of Vassil and Mary Tkach.
-The name Tkach /təˈkɒtʃ/ is of Carpatho-Rusyn (Ukrainian) origin, but his parents were originally from Czechoslovakia.
+The name Tkach /təˈkɒtʃ/ is of Carpatho-Rusyn origin, and his parents were originally from Czechoslovakia.
 The neighborhood where he grew up was composed mainly of blue-collar working people of Russian origin.
 He graduated from Tilden High School in southwest Chicago.
 He then served a short term in the U.S. Navy near the end of World War II and afterward returned to his native Chicago.
-On March 31, 1951, Tkach married Elaine Apostolos; they had three children: Joseph Jr., Tanya, and Jennifer.
+On March 31, 1951, Tkach married Alice Elaine Apostolos; they had three children: Joseph Jr., Tanya, and Jennifer.

 Tkach grew up in the Russian Orthodox faith, but eventually his family, including his parents, became interested in the Radio Church of God through the radio broadcast of Herbert W. Armstrong, the founder of the church.
 The Radio Church of God would eventually change its name in 1968 to the Worldwide Church of God (WCG), the church that Tkach would lead.
 It was a church characterized by the strong influence of its founder and his unique doctrines based on his own interpretation of the Bible.
 Initially, Tkach was the only member of his family who was not interested in listening to the radio broadcasts.
 However, a purportedly miraculous event was to change him.
 At the time, Tkach suffered from severe ulcers and was required to stay on a special diet.
 His wife then suggested that God would heal him if he were to become a minister in Armstrong's church.
 Although skeptical, he accepted the suggestion of becoming a minister and he found himself cured, never again to suffer from the ulcers.
 He was baptized by Radio Church of God minister, Dean Blackwell, on March 1, 1957.
 On June 7, 1961, Blackwell ordained him a deacon in the Chicago congregation, and on June 3, 1963, Roderick C. Meredith, who would eventually lead a breakaway church from the WCG, ordained him as an elder.